monadicstack/frodo/README.md

     file *io.File
 }

-// By implementing io.Reader, that tells Frodo to respond w/ raw
+// By implementing ContentReader, the response tells Frodo to respond
-// data rather than JSON.
-Whatever it reads from here, that's what
+// w/ raw data rather than JSON.
+Instead of turning the struct into
-// the caller will receive.
-func (res ServeResponse) Read(b []byte) (int, error) {
+// JSON, grab bytes from your reader and deliver them in the response. func (res ServeResponse) Content() io.ReadCloser {
-    return res.file.Read(b)
+    return res.file
 }

-// By implementing ContentTypeSpecifier, this lets you dictate the
+// By implementing ContentTypeReader, this lets you dictate the
 // underlying HTTP Content-Type header.
 Without this Frodo will have
 // nothing to go on and assume "application/octet-stream". func (res ServeResponse) ContentType() string {